Calla Walsh: Direct action activism

-On 30 October 2023, Calla Walsh was arrested alongside activist Sophie Ross and 7 others during a protest at Elbit Systems' Cambridge, Massachusetts "innovation centre".
-The demonstration, part of a broader campaign by Palestine Action US, involved the use of smoke bombs and graffiti targeting the Israeli-owned defence firm.
+In the weeks following October 7, Walsh and Chambers held an earlier demonstration at Elbit's Cambridge office in which they bike-locked themselves by the neck to the building's door.
+On October 30, 2023, Calla Walsh was arrested alongside activist Sophie Ross and seven others during a protest at Elbit Systems' Cambridge, Massachusetts "innovation center".
+The demonstration, part of a broader campaign by Palestine Action US, involved the use of smoke bombs and graffiti targeting the Israeli-owned defense firm.
 Related to the Cambridge actions, Walsh received three felony vandalism charges and one disorderly conduct charge, later dismissed in July 2025.

-On 20 November 2023, Walsh and others escalated the campaign by occupying the roof of Elbit's Merrimack, New Hampshire facility.
+On November 20, 2023, Walsh and others escalated the campaign by occupying the roof of Elbit's Merrimack, New Hampshire facility.
 During the action, protesters allegedly broke windows, spray-painted slogans including "Free Gaza", and lit smoke flares.
 Law enforcement in Merrimack, responding to the damage and presence of incendiary devices, involved the FBI in the investigation.
 They were held in preventative detention for three days, then granted $20,000 cash bail on the condition of no contact with each other and stay-away orders from Elbit.
-Officials cited Walsh's connections to Marxist-Leninist-Maoist activist Fergie Chambers, a known supporter of Palestine Action US who then fled to Tunisia, as one reason for federal involvement.
+Chambers paid Walsh and her fellow detainees' bail; the Boston Globe reported that he withdrew a total of $30,000 in cash from nine different banks to help cover it.
+Officials cited Walsh's connections to Chambers, who had at that point fled to Tunisia, as one reason for federal involvement.
 Investigators also seized Walsh's phone pending a search warrant, prompting constitutional concerns from her legal team.
+At her initial arraignment, the combined charges she and her co-defendants faced carried a maximum statutory sentence of 37 years in prison, and sympathetic press outlets subsequently referred to the group as the "Merrimack Four".
+Walsh later said the goal of the Merrimack action had been to inflict substantial financial damage on Elbit and to unsettle its employees.

 On February 23, 2024, New Hampshire Attorney General John Formella announced that a grand jury had indicted Walsh, Ross, and fellow activist Bridget Shergalis on felony charges including riot, conspiracy to commit criminal mischief, burglary, and conspiracy to commit falsifying physical evidence.
 Each charge carried a potential sentence of three and a half to seven years in prison.
 However, the case did not go to trial.
-The activists ultimately pleaded guilty to misdemeanours and received 60-day jail sentences in Valley Street Jail in Manchester, New Hampshire with two-year suspended sentences for three years.
+The activists ultimately pleaded guilty to misdemeanours and received 60-day jail sentences in Valley Street Jail in Manchester, New Hampshire, with two-year suspended sentences for three years.
 Walsh and Paige Belanger, another member of Palestine Action US, described the plea deal as a "huge victory", especially in light of the original charges.
+Before reporting to jail, Walsh and one of her co-defendants got matching tattoos of New Hampshire's state motto, "Live Free or Die"; at their sentencing hearing, Walsh shouted "Free Palestine" in the courtroom.
+Walsh later said she intended to continue similar direct action in the future but would take greater care to avoid arrest, and she has acknowledged that her activism has likely foreclosed conventional career prospects for her.